keysmusician/AirBnB_clone_v3/README.md

 ### HBnB CLI — The command interpreter
 The HBnB CLI (command line interpreter) provides a convenient command line interface specifically to manage (add, delete, modify, etc.) HBnB data.
-It offers an imporved workflow over alternatives such as embedding data in the source code, manually managing a data file, or using the Python interpreter to manage the data.
+It offers an improved workflow over alternatives such as embedding data in the source code, manually managing a data file, or using the Python interpreter to manage the data.

 ### Commands
 Bracketed arguments are optional.